alexKleider/phInfo/README.md

 The process is divided up into the following steps.
 The first three,  the 6th (Updating ...) and the 8th (Network ...) are specific to the `Raspberry Pi`.
-If using a different target machine you'll have to modify the code.
+If using a different target machine the first three will probably be of no relevance.
+Updating and Upgrading might work as is; Network Setup will almost certainly differ.
+Look over the code and modify to suit your use case.
+Sensible defaults are chosen for everything so if using a Raspberry Pi, there'll be no necessity to modify anything.

     * Raspberry Pi Acquisition
-    * SD Card Preparation
+    * SD Card Preparation (RASPBIAN-LITE)
-    * Configuring (`raspi-config`) and Upgrading the Pi
+    * Configuring (`raspi-config`) the Pi
     * Preparation of the Staging Machine
     * Log on to the Target Machine
     * Updating and Upgrading the Raspberry Pi
     * Installation of Utilities
-    * Network Setup
+    * Network Setup  (Specific to Pi's hardware)
     * Bring in Dependencies
     * Server Setup
     * Pathagar Book Server
     * Static Content
     * Add Another Static Content Site

-### Raspberry Pi
+### Raspberry Pi Acquisition

 The [Vilros basic starter kit](https://www.amazon.com/Vilros-Raspberry-Basic-Starter-Kit/dp/B01D92SSX6/ref=sr_1_4?s=pc&ie=UTF8&qid=1478455788&sr=1-4&keywords=raspberry+pi) is recommended since it includes the required power cord, and a